noraracht/CONSULT/README.md

 ./main_search -i G000307305_nbr_map -c 0 -t 4 -q query_set

 ```
-Sample query file [G000307305.fq](https://github.com/noraracht/CONSULT/blob/main/query_set/G000307305.fq) contains 66667 genomic reads.
-Classification running time was 2 min with 1 thread running locally.
-Approximately 38000 reads from the query should match to the database.
-Since library construction involved randomization number of matched sequences will not be exactly the same.
-Unclassified reads are stored in [ucseq_G000307305.fq](https://github.com/noraracht/CONSULT/blob/main/ucseq_G000307305.fq).
+Sample query [G000307305.fq](https://github.com/noraracht/CONSULT/blob/main/query_set/G000307305.fq) contained 66667 genomic reads.
+Classification running time was 2 min with 1 thread.
+Approximately 38000 reads (in our case 38706) from the query should match to the database.
+Since library construction involves randomization for the user the number of matched will be slightly different.
+Unclassified reads were stored in [ucseq_G000307305.fq](https://github.com/noraracht/CONSULT/blob/main/ucseq_G000307305.fq).

-During search for every query sample CONSULT outputs to the standard ouput: sample name, sample line count and number of matched reads.
+During search for every query sample CONSULT outputs to the standard output: sample name, sample line count and number of matched reads.
 Since each entry in a FASTQ file consists of 4 lines, total number of entry sequences can be easily computed from sample line counts.

  We have tested CONSULT only on Linux and MAC.